myelintek/documentation/user/vc_pipeline.rst

 * **Flavor** (*no variable substitution*):
   ``flavor`` specifies the MLSteam flavor (case-insensitive) to run container.
-  It is ommitable if ``defaults.flavor`` is provided.
+  It is omittable if ``defaults.flavor`` is provided.
 Flavors do not support variable.

   .. _vc-workflow-spec-property-flavor: